 DACC requires all employees to complete training on an annual basis regarding sexual misconduct, and all incoming students must complete similar training prior to being allowed to enroll for classes.
-Additional information and training programs beyond this initial training are available through the Office of Institutional Equity, the Dean of Students, the WAVE Program, the DACC Center for Career and Student Success, the Campus Health Center, and the NMSU Police Department.
-Contact information for each of these can be found near the end of this publication.
+Additional information and training programs beyond this initial training are available through the Office of Institutional Equity, the DACC Vice President for Student Services Office, and the NMSU Police Department.
+Contact information for each of these can be found on Page 61.